Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ![alt-text](Images/cafe3.png)
 ![alt-text](Images/cafe2.png)

 Creating a class was not a difficult part since I practiced it several times already.
 However, I faced an issue when I tried to pass boolean from one class to another.
-For example, for the StartScreen I wanted the image opacity to change on hover (image on the left), and on click, it moves to next page, which is categorized as GamePage (image on the right).
-Originally when I declared the boolean at the StartScreen page, the boolean only worked within the Class.
-I could not pass the boolean to another Class.
+For example, initially, I declared the boolean at

 Therefore, I declared the booleans on the main project file as a public boolean.
 This way, the boolean were applicable throughout all five classes.